souvik-077/LLM-RESEARCHES/DOCUMENTATION.md

   feasible without massive GPU infrastructure
 - How to read a research paper critically: identifying not just what it claims, but its limitations and what I would improve

+### My Personal Reflection
+This one was tougher than Day 1.
+The gating mechanism and PEFT part needed a couple of re-reads before it made sense to me.
+The "0.4% of parameters" number helped a lot — once I had that, the whole "lightweight adapter" idea stopped feeling so abstract.

 ---